DoNotResuscitate/traveller-sector-gen/README.md

 ## License

 This generator is a fan-created tool for the Traveller RPG system.
-Traveller is a registered trademark of Far Future Enterprises.
+The Traveller game in all forms is owned by Mongoose Publishing.
+Copyright 1977 – 2024 Mongoose Publishing.
+Traveller is a registered trademark of Mongoose Publishing.
+Mongoose Publishing permits web sites and fanzines for this game, provided it contains this notice, that Mongoose Publishing is notified, and subject to a withdrawal of permission on 90 days notice.
+The contents of this site are for personal, non-commercial use only.
+Any use of Mongoose Publishing’s copyrighted material or trademarks anywhere on this web site and its files should not be viewed as a challenge to those copyrights or trademarks.
+In addition, any program/articles/file on this site cannot be republished or distributed without the consent of the author who contributed it.

 ## References